cytoscape/cytoscape.js-blog/_drafts/2017-05-09-contributing.md

 *Note: for bugfixes to the currently-released version of Cytoscape.js, use the `master` branch instead of the `unstable` branch for this step and the remainder of this guide.*

-If you are working with the Github Desktop client, follow [the GitHub guide](https://help.github.com/desktop/guides/contributing/creating-a-branch-for-your-work/), selecting the `unstable` branch to base your fork off of when prompted.
+If you are working with the GitHub Desktop client, follow [the GitHub guide](https://help.github.com/desktop/guides/contributing/creating-a-branch-for-your-work/), selecting the `unstable` branch to base your fork on when prompted.

 If you are contributing multiple new features to Cytoscape.js (or fixing multiple issues), create separate branches for each feature/ bugfix to make reviewing and merging changes easier.
 Running `git checkout unstable` will restore the `unstable` branch where you can run `git checkout -b feature/anotherThing` to start a second branch and then run `git checkout feature/awesomeThing` and `git checkout feature/anotherThing` to switch between branches.